Book Reviews

 • List of Restaurants by Area

-A resident of Tuscany for over 30 years, Beth has authored three cookbooks.
+A resident of Tuscany for over 30 years, Beth Elon has authored three cookbooks.
 Befriended by neighboring villagers, she learned about Tuscan food and recipes: how to cook, how to grow and how to find ingredients in the wild.
 Her centuries-old house and adjoining farm yield fresh produce from the garden and olives and grapes for homemade oil and wine.

 Tuscany and Umbria